GPUOpen-LibrariesAndSDKs/AMF/amf/doc/Readme.txt

 // any Intellectual Property Rights relating to any standards, including but not
 // limited to any audio and/or video codec technologies such as MPEG-2, MPEG-4;
 // AVC/H.264; HEVC/H.265; AAC decode/FFMPEG; AAC encode/FFMPEG; VC-1; and MP3
-// (collectively, the "Media Technologies"ù).
+// (collectively, the "Media Technologies").
 For clarity, you will pay any
 // royalties due for such third party technologies, which may include the Media
 // Technologies that are owed as a result of AMD providing the Software to you.
 //
-// Copyright (c) 2018 Advanced Micro Devices, Inc. All rights reserved.
+// Copyright (c) 2019 Advanced Micro Devices, Inc. All rights reserved.
 //
 // Permission is hereby granted, free of charge, to any person obtaining a copy
 // of this software and associated documentation files (the "Software"), to deal